Spend on information and influencing

-Our research shows that more than four in ten cancers in the UK are preventable.
-By providing comprehensive, up-to-date information and advice about risk factors, and campaigning to ensure people can access services to help them make positive changes, we can help prevent thousands of people developing the disease.
+As well as this, our research shows that around 4 in 10 cancers in the UK are preventable.
+By providing comprehensive, up-to-date information and advice about cancer and its risk factors, and campaigning to ensure people can access services to help them make positive changes, we can help prevent thousands of people developing the disease.

 Another of our priorities is to help people get an early cancer diagnosis, increasing the chance of successful treatment.
 Our Cancer Awareness Roadshow, information and public-facing campaigns help achieve this by boosting understanding of screening programmes, awareness of signs and symptoms of cancer and encouraging people to visit the doctor if they notice changes to their body which aren’t normal for them.